 - How did you feel when you were part of a large group on the same planet?
 What about a small group on the same planet? - Were there times when you did not know which planet to go to?
+Why?

-Why? - We all have many different characteristics that make us who we are.
-What - are some things that make you similar or different from others in the group? - Why is it fun to be different sometimes? - Why is it important to include everyone, even when we are different or like different things?
+- We all have many different characteristics that make us who we are.
+What are some things that make you similar or different from others in the group? - Why is it fun to be different sometimes? - Why is it important to include everyone, even when we are different or like different things?

-• What can we do to make sure we appreciate each other for who we are?
+- What can we do to make sure everyone feels like they are a part of the group? - What can we do to make sure we appreciate each other for who we are?